lop-Louis/northbook/docs/playbook/scoreboard.md

 band: A
 owner: '@lop'
 refresh_after_days: 60
-status: 'draft'
+status: draft
 audience: Goal owners and collaborators tracking shared outcomes
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Introduce the scoreboard format before the full example lands
+primary_action: >-
-primary_action: Outline your baseline, target, and review date using this pattern
+  Use this pattern to outline baseline, target, and review cadence for a shared goal.
 ---

 # Common Goal Scoreboard

+<a href="#anatomy-of-a-scoreboard" data-primary-action>Use this pattern to outline baseline, target, and review cadence for a shared goal.</a>

 Scoreboards make a shared outcome visible so every stream knows if the work is moving the needle.
 Use them when multiple teams touch the same metric and you need one place to track momentum.

-<a href="#example-layout" data-primary-action>Outline your scoreboard with this example</a>

 ## Anatomy of a scoreboard